basp-group/AIRI/README.md

 To extract the measurement file from Measurement Set Tables (MS), you can use the utility Python script `$AIRI/pyxisMs2mat/pyxis_ms2mat.py`.
 Instructions are provided in the [Readme File](https://github.com/basp-group/AIRI/blob/main/pyxisMs2mat/README.md).

-Note that the measurement file is of the same format as the input expected in the library [Faceted Hypersara](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.
+Note that the measurement file is of the same format as the input expected in the library [Faceted-HyperSARA](https://github.com/basp-group/Faceted-HyperSARA) for wideband imaging.

 ### Configuration (parameter) file
 The configuration file is a ``.json`` format file comprising all parameters to run the different algorithms.
 A template file is provided in `$AIRI/config/`.